bxparks/bigquery-schema-generator/README.md

 [Homebrew](https://docs.brew.sh/Homebrew-and-Python).
 In this environment, the `generate-schema` script will probably be installed in `/usr/local/bin` but I'm not completely certain.

-I don't use my Mac very much these days and I won't upgrade to Catalina (10.15), so I can't help you with this OS version.

 ## Usage